OpenBracketsCH/defikarte.ch/src/SHARED_CODE_GUIDE.md

 └── shared/              # Shared utilities and hooks
 ```

-When you run `npm install` at the root level, npm automatically creates symlinks to the shared package in both `app/node_modules/@defikarte/shared` and `web/node_modules/@defikarte/shared`.
+When you run `pnpm install` at the root level, pnpm automatically creates symlinks to the shared package in both `app/node_modules/@defikarte/shared` and `web/node_modules/@defikarte/shared`.

 ## Using Shared Code